-Jacqueline Harvey is the author of 27 novels for younger readers and a Children’s Book Council of Australia award winning picture book.
-Her bestselling Alice-Miranda and Clementine Rose series’ are published internationally and have garnered various short listings and awards.
+Jacqueline Harvey is the author of 40 novels for younger readers and a Children’s Book Council of Australia, award winning picture book.
+Her bestselling Alice-Miranda, Clementine Rose and Kensy and Max series are all published internationally and have garnered various short listings and awards.
 Jacqueline travels widely, speaking and teaching in Australia and overseas.

 I was born in Sydney but grew up in Camden, New South Wales.

 School, friendship, bullying, positivity, optimism, travel, mystery, adventure, family, animals, food, respect, relationships, humour, intrigue, childhood and I’ve recently added spies to the list.

 Nothing beats the feeling when your first book is accepted for publication and you dare to hope that you might just be on your way.
 It’s always exciting to be shortlisted for awards and especially lovely when you win – receiving an Honour Book in the 2006 CBCA awards for my one and only picture book, The Sound of the Sea was amazing and so too has been winning a YABBA and receiving Honour Book awards in the KOALAs, particularly as they are voted by the readers.

-Alice-Miranda is published in Australia, New Zealand, the US, UK, Indonesia, Turkey, Brazil and Hungary as well as by Audible and the television rights have been optioned by SLR Productions.
+Alice-Miranda is published in Australia, New Zealand, the US, UK, Indonesia, Turkey, Russia, Germany and Hungary as well as by Audible.
 Clementine Rose is published in Australia, New Zealand, the UK, Brazil and Sri Lanka.
 Kensy and Max will be published in the United States in 2020 and is also available on Audible and Bolinda.
 My books are available in over 80 countries.

-Reading aloud – I recently had the opportunity to narrate the first five Alice-Miranda books for Audible and I loved it.
-Education and literacy in general, Indigenous education, travel and golf.
+Reading aloud – I have narrated ten audio books now and I love it.
+I’m also passionate about education and literacy in general, Indigenous education, travel and golf.
 I’m an ambassador for Dymocks Children’s Charities and Room to Read and nothing makes me happier than getting back into the classroom to work with the children who inspire so much of my writing.

 I’ve appeared on children’s television shows including Kids WB, Saturday Disney and ABC 3 and at various festivals in Australia, Singapore and the UK as well as doing hundreds of talks in schools.